jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 $$ p(\sigma) \sim U(0, 10) $$

 Now we want to get the distribution $p(\beta | y, \sigma)$, which is proportional to the likelihood (2) multiplied by the priors.
 This is called the posterior formulation.
 In real world applications, the posterior distribution is usually intractable (cannot be written down).
 Here's where MCMC and variational inference come into play with Bayesian methods - they are used to draw samples from intractable posterior distributions, so that we can learn about our parameters.
-At this point you may be wondering why are we concerned with a distribution when $\beta$ a number (vector of numbers).
+At this point you may be wondering why are we concerned with a distribution when $\beta$ is a number (vector of numbers).
 Well, the distribution gives us more information about $\beta$, then we can find point estimates by finding the mean, median, mode, etc.

 To write the Bayesian model in Python, we'll use [Pyro](http://pyro.ai).
 I skip over small details in the code, however Pyro has amazing examples in their docs if you want to learn more.